robfatland/digitaltwin/README.md

 - Data transfer is low maintenance
     - It is built on *services* rather than owned hardware
         - There are no servers, no network cards etcetera
-- There is no dependency on WiFi
+- The system has no dependency on WiFi
-- Maintenance effort centers on the Arduino-based sensor
+- Maintenance centers on the (possibly ruggedized) Arduino-based IOT sensor
-    - It requires a stable power supply
+    - This requires a stable power supply
-    - Ruggedization is generally necessary
-    - Research projects evolve over time
+    - Research projects tend to evolve
-        - This may result in modifying the Arduino system
+        - Hence: Modify the IOT sensor
-            - Change the hardware configuration
+            - hardware configuration
-            - Re-program the Arduino
+            - Arduino operating code
-            - Re-program the cloud-based serverless data parser
+        - Modify the corresponding cloud-based data system
-- Data on the cloud can be made selectively accessible
+- Data on the cloud can be made selectively accessible...
     - ...to collaborators
     - ...to other approved third parties

 <img src="https://github.com/robfatland/digitaltwin/blob/main/i/digitaltwin_signal_path.png" alt="drawing" width="500"/>

+# How it should go from here

+Write a section here that directs in sequence to

+- UNO, IDE, modem, sensor build
+- Twilio configuration
+- AWS component

+Then rebuild the subsequent material into those pages.

 ## Resource links